Frequently Asked Questions

 How do I help my students think through evolutionary content of secular texts?

-There are a couple different ways of handling this situation.
+There are a few different ways of handling this.

-One is to use the book, Explore Evolution, as a supplement to a standard biology textbook which addresses the commonly put-forth evidences for evolution.
+Another approach is to use the book, Explore Evolution, as a supplement to a standard biology textbook which addresses the commonly put-forth evidences for evolution.
 The book does not promote Intelligent Design or creationism.
 It simply walks students through the strengths and weaknesses for each of the so-called "icons" of evolution, helping them to think critically about them.
-Additional DVDs such as Icons of Evolution and Darwin's Dilemma could also be used.
+Additional DVDs such as Icons of Evolution and our "Through the Lens" series could also be used.

-The second option is to incorporate the Good Science, Good Faith curriculum.
+The third option is to go through the Good Science, Good Faith curriculum.
 This program offers a well-rounded solution, focusing on how to integrate science into the Christian worldview as a whole, addressing a wide range of topics, many more than simply evolution.